 A pragmatic Virginia Democrat who balanced faith and public service, becoming a vice-presidential nominee and a steady voice in the Senate.

-Tim Kaine's political journey is a study in Midwestern earnestness meeting Southern pragmatism.
-Born in Minnesota and raised in Kansas City, he took a year off from Harvard Law to work with Jesuit missionaries in Honduras, an experience that cemented his commitment to social justice and fluency in Spanish.
-He settled in Virginia, building a career as a civil rights lawyer specializing in housing discrimination before entering politics.
-His tenure as Richmond's mayor, lieutenant governor, and then governor was marked by a focus on fiscal responsibility and education, steering the state through the 2008 recession with a balanced budget.
-In 2016, Hillary Clinton selected him as her running mate, placing his steady, plainspoken demeanor on the national stage.
-Since his election to the U.S. Senate in 2012, he has carved a niche as a workhorse on armed services and foreign relations committees, often advocating for congressional authority over war powers.
+Tim Kaine took a year off from Harvard Law to work with Jesuit missionaries in Honduras, an experience that solidified his commitment to social justice and gave him fluency in Spanish.
+He settled in Virginia, building a career as a civil rights lawyer specializing in housing discrimination.
+As Richmond's mayor, lieutenant governor, and then governor, he focused on fiscal responsibility and education, steering the state through the 2008 recession with a balanced budget.
+In 2016, Hillary Clinton selected him as her running mate.
+Since his election to the U.S. Senate in 2012, he has worked on armed services and foreign relations committees, often advocating for congressional authority over war powers.

 1946–1964